 It tends to go bad quickly, so use an open container of mascarpone within a few days.

 The closest cousins to mascarpone are English clotted cream and French creme fraiche.
-However, high-quality creamy ricotta or cream cheese can also be a substitute for mascarpone.
+High-quality creamy ricotta or cream cheese can also be a substitute for mascarpone.

 Cooking with Mascarpone

-Add mascarpone to pasta, alone or along with sauce, to give the pasta a rich and creamy texture.
-Add it to baked pasta recipes, like lasagna, macaroni and cheese or baked rigatoni, to make the dish rich and creamy.
+Add mascarpone to pasta, alone or along with a sauce, to give the pasta a rich and creamy texture.
+Add it to baked pasta recipes, like lasagna, macaroni and cheese, or baked rigatoni, to make the dish rich and creamy.

 Use mascarpone to thicken soups, or whisk fresh herbs and garlic into mascarpone for a creamy dip.

 A simple way to enjoy mascarpone as a sweet dessert is to sprinkle cocoa powder, chocolate shavings, or sugar on top.